CNES/cars/docs/source/usage.rst

                   - No
                 * - compute_intervals
                   - | Compute confidence intervals from disparity map.
-                    | Confidence from intervals must be specified in the loader conf
+                    | Confidence from intervals must either be specified
+                    | in the loader conf or *generate_performance_map* set to True
                   - boolean
                   -
                   - False